chavarahul/music-website/readme.md

 | User  | Test     | Test@123    |

 You can sign up as a User with your own credentials.
 Admin login uses the above credentials.

+Deployment
+- Push the main app (music-library-main) and micro frontend (music-library-mfe) to separate GitHub repositories.
+- Connect each repository to Vercel via the Vercel dashboard or CLI (vercel --prod).
+- Ensure the micro frontend's remoteEntry.js is accessible at https://music-library-mfe.vercel.app/assets/remoteEntry.js.
+- Both apps are deployed separately to Vercel, with the main app fetching the micro frontend dynamically.

 Micro Frontend Architecture